Legomaniak/APPLIC_IRCA/README.md

 ## InfraViewer
  Tool for visualization measured images from and to different formats

-Based on AppInfra, AppJCE v 211004
+Based on dlls AppHyper, AppInfra, AppJCE version 220725